 Writing About Music and Culture

 I have a degree in music from Northwestern University, where I studied piano and interned in music journalism.
-I play and teach classical, jazz, and pop/rock piano.
+I perform and teach classical, jazz, and pop/rock piano.

 I am the author of three Idiot’s Guides on music: The Pocket Idiot’s Guide to Piano Chords, the Complete Idiot’s Guide to Teaching Music on Your Own, and the Complete Idiot’s Guide to Piano Exercises (for which I also composed and recorded the musical examples).

 I have written about music and music-related travel for music magazines and general interest publications.
-Check out my music website for more about my m
+Check out my music website for more about my music journalism.